The founding and long-term members of the firm were:

 Guy R. Kennedy (1871-1933)

 Guy R. Kennedy, born in Chico in 1871, was the son of John Reynolds Kennedy and Cora Wayland Kennedy.
 He was a grandson of Chico’s first physician, Dr. Joseph Franklin Wayland, and nephew of Annie Ellicott Kennedy Bidwell.
 Annie K. Bidwell died in 1918, her husband, John Bidwell, having predeceased her twenty years earlier.
 Guy Kennedy, then a local attorney, prepared Mrs. Bidwell’s lengthy will, naming Wells Fargo Bank of San Francisco as the executor, which was admitted to probate in Butte County, in 1918.
-Guy Kennedy and another local attorney, Jerome D. Peters, Sr., were the attorneys for the executor.
+Guy Kennedy and another founding member of our firm, local attorney, Jerome D. Peters, Sr., were the attorneys for the executor.
 The estate was kept open for many years, finally being closed in about 1936.
 During her lifetime, Mrs. Bidwell deeded to the City of Chico the land that is now Upper and Lower Bidwell Park, and the Children’s Playground.

 Jerome D. Peters (1891-1953)